learn-co-curriculum/gradient-descent/README.md

-Turning this into a regression formula, we have the following.
+Turning this into a regression formula, we have the following:

 ```python